bGZo/hentai/docs/faq.md

 6. https://www.tiangal.com
 7. https://www.south-plus.net

-But something happened(admin was arrested), so some website like https://www.south-plus.net was no longer providered the Chinese version for galgame.
+But something happened(such as admin was arrested), so some website like https://www.south-plus.net was no longer providered the Chinese version for galgame.

 ## Q: Why the resources card get 404 or error page?